akhenakh/goth/README.md

 Just provide a function conforms to `OAuthCheckerFunc` Goth will authenticate your requests.

+You can get the userId return by your auth function inside the handler at `r.URL.User.Username()`.

 To enable oauth_body_hash check set `WithBodyHash` to true.

 ```go